tuanPhantom/course-management-swing-ui/README.md

 ## How to use

 This program <strong>requires</strong> the pre-defined database that has been placed in the same folder with this readme file.
-Make sure the database file named `database.sqlite3` is in the correct path: `src/a2_1901040191/database.sqlite3`
+Make sure the database file named `database.sqlite3` is in the default path.

 Moreover, When running the program, make sure check-box is ticked before use Add/Update/Delete button.